zigster64/datastor.zig/README.md

 - Automatic synch to disk as your collection data changes
 - Handles memory management nicely, so you can load / save / re-load data as much as you like, and let the library manage the allocations and frees
 - Handles Tree structured data, so you can optionally overlay a heirachy on top of your collection (using a parent_id field)

-## Missing Features / Future Goals

-- Be able to change the type of the ID field from `usize` to - anything.
-- Add automatic UUID stamps for all entities
-- Add the ability to pass functions so you can do `map/filter/reduce` type ops on the Datastor contents
-- Add something like a `datastor.zig.zon` file in a directory to allow some logical grouping of datastors into a larger DB schema
-- Data version management & migration updates
-- Be able to load and save objects in S2S binary format to HTTP endpoints / S3 style cloud storage
-- Add the ability to register clients that subscribe to event updates for a given record - need async / channels first though ??
-- Add the abliity to register user defined serializers on a per-user-struct basis (ie - if `serialize()` exists on the struct, then use it)
-- Ability to shard datastors that may get very large
-- Import / Export to and from Excel / CSV / JSON formats
-- Add multiple nodes, with replication and failover

-## Future Goals - UI support

-- Add a generic web based Datastor viewer (Zig app that spawns a local web server - navigate through stores, render datastor contents, etc)
-- Add a generic Native UI app (Zig app using libui-ng tables)

 ## Intial State information vs State Transitions